DATA PRIVACY AGREEMENT

 Australian government related identifiers.
 Where the Personal Information includes Australian government related identifiers Supplier (a) shall not adopt the Australian government related identifier for an individual as its own identifier of the individual unless expressly directed to do so by Seagate; and (b) shall not use or disclose the Australian government related identifier except where reasonably necessary to verify the identity of the individual, or otherwise where directed to do so by Seagate.

 Employment Management Measures.
-Supplier shall protect Personal Information relating to employment management as provided by Ministry of Health, Labor and Welfare (“MHLW”) Employment Management Guidelines.
+Supplier shall protect Seagate Personal Information relating to employment management as provided by Ministry of Health, Labor and Welfare (“MHLW”) Employment Management Guidelines.

 Limited Access.
-Supplier shall limit access to Personal Information to Supplier personnel who reasonably require such access for the purposes of the Processing.
+Supplier shall limit access to Personal Information to Supplier Personnel who reasonably require such access for the purposes of the Processing.

 Required Safeguards.
 Supplier shall establish and maintain safeguards including:

 internal procedures for secure handling of Personal Information;